chorenzo-dev/recipes-typescript/code-quality/strict-typescript-config/fix.md

-# Setting up Strict TypeScript Configuration
+# Configure Strict TypeScript Settings

 ## Configuration

-Update the `tsconfig.json` file with the strictest possible compiler options.
-In the compilerOptions section, enable the core strict settings including `"strict": true`, `"noImplicitAny": true`, `"noImplicitReturns": true`, and `"exactOptionalPropertyTypes": true`.

-Add advanced strictness options: `"noUncheckedIndexedAccess": true` to prevent unsafe array/object access, `"noPropertyAccessFromIndexSignature": true` to require bracket notation for index signatures, `"noUnusedLocals": true` and `"noUnusedParameters": true` to flag unused code.

-Configure code quality settings: `"noImplicitOverride": true` for explicit class inheritance, `"allowUnusedLabels": false` and `"allowUnreachableCode": false` to catch dead code, `"noFallthroughCasesInSwitch": true` for switch statement safety, and `"isolatedModules": true` for build tool compatibility.
+Update `tsconfig.json` compilerOptions with strict settings.
+Set `"strict": true` as the foundation.
+Add `"noUncheckedIndexedAccess": true` for safe array/object access, `"noUnusedLocals": true` and `"noUnusedParameters": true` for unused code detection, `"noImplicitOverride": true` for class inheritance safety, and `"isolatedModules": true` for build tool compatibility.
+Include `"allowUnusedLabels": false` and `"allowUnreachableCode": false` to catch dead code.

 ## Error Resolution

-Run TypeScript compilation to identify all errors introduced by strict settings.
-If any typecheck errors are found, fix them systematically.
-For each compilation error, apply the appropriate fix:

-For implicit any errors, add explicit type annotations to function parameters, variables, and return types.
-Analyze the usage context to determine the correct type.

-For null/undefined handling errors, add null checks before accessing potentially undefined values using `if (value != null)` or optional chaining `value?.property`.
-Use nullish coalescing `value ?? defaultValue` for default values.

-For array and object access errors from noUncheckedIndexedAccess, check bounds before array access or use optional chaining.
-For object property access, validate keys exist or provide default values.

-For unused variable errors, remove genuinely unused variables and imports.
-For intentionally unused parameters, prefix with underscore `_param`.
-For unused destructured values, replace with rest parameters or omit them entirely.

-For class inheritance errors, add `override` keyword to methods that override parent class methods.
-Ensure all class properties are initialized in constructor or use definite assignment assertions `!`.

-For switch statement errors, add `break` statements to all cases.
-For intentional fallthrough, add explicit `// fallthrough` comments.
-Ensure all code paths have proper return statements.
+Run `tsc --noEmit` to check for errors.
+For implicit any errors, add type annotations to function parameters and return types.
+For null/undefined errors, add null checks with `if (value != null)` or use optional chaining `value?.property`.
+For unused variable errors, remove genuinely unused variables or prefix parameters with underscore `_param`.
+For class inheritance, add `override` keyword to overriding methods.
+For switch statements, ensure all cases have break statements.

 ## Verification

-Run the TypeScript type checker to verify all strict options are working correctly and no compilation errors remain.
-First try the project's typecheck script: `npm run typecheck`

-If the project doesn't have a typecheck script, use the TypeScript compiler directly: `npx tsc --noEmit`

-Verify the strict configuration is properly applied by checking that TypeScript now catches previously undetected type errors and null reference issues.
+Run type checking with the project's script `npm run typecheck` or directly with `npx tsc --noEmit`.
+Verify strict options are active by confirming TypeScript now flags previously undetected type errors, null reference issues, and unused code.
+Test that the configuration catches common mistakes like accessing potentially undefined values without checks.